LANDON BLACKHALL was born in Melbourne, Australia on the 25th of June 1984, the first of six children to mother Dearne and father Peter.

 Landon continues to serve voluntarily as Director of Poker Operations for Deaf Poker Australia, collaborating with members of the Deaf community and studying Auslan (Australian Sign Language) whilst working with major casino properties and league operators in hosting and promoting their marquee tournaments.

-Landon lives in Melbourne with his wife Shannyn and daughter Alyssa.
+Landon currently resides in Melbourne with his daughter Alyssa.